My web application experience includes (with examples below), some corporate, freelancing and consulting:

 “Auto Complete” aka “Auto Suggest”

-Like Google search, while users are typing in a search box, a drops down of clickable suggestions dynamically appear.
-I helped integrate unrelated technologies PROGRESS 4GL, PHP, AJAX & Prototype, (parsed between multiple programming languages) to make this work.
+Like Google search, while users are typing in a search box, a drop down of clickable suggestions dynamically appear.
+I helped integrate unrelated technologies PROGRESS 4GL, with newer, and parsed between multiple programming languages to make this work.